442 Total complaints

 Crash: No Fire: No 28,000

-Mar 2026 ELECTRICAL SYSTEM,UNKNOWN OR OTHER,FUEL/PROPULSION SYSTEM I am advised by VW to not charge this vehicle using the L3 super chargers along with not to charge it "inside" a garage.
+Mar 2026 ELECTRICAL SYSTEM I am advised by VW to not charge this vehicle using the L3 super chargers along with not to charge it "inside" a garage.
 However, there is no way to charge the vehicle then without spending thousands to have an electrician move the plug outside.
 So I am forced to have this vehicle not usable and VW offers zero fix.
 I have written them a formal demand letter over 3 weeks ago requesting a fix or buy back and they ignore it.
 They have sold a vehicle which is clearly unsafe, however offer no fix

 Incident: Feb 2026 , WI